kubernetes-sigs/external-dns/docs/contributing/getting-started.md

 ### Building

-You can build ExternalDNS for your platform with `make build`, you may have to install the necessary dependencies with `sudo make dep`.
+You can build ExternalDNS for your platform with `make build`, you may have to install the necessary dependencies with `make dep`.
 The binary will land at `build/external-dns`.

 ### Design